silverstripe/silverstripe-ckan-registry/docs/en/frontend.md

 This module ships with an example frontend application written in React.
 This can be used as a guide/example of how to implement a decoupled frontend application for the CKAN dataset configuration set up in the backend.

+You don't have to implement your own application as the example is enabled out of the box.

 ### Dependencies

 * [React](https://reactjs.org)